ZakarFin/zakarfin.github.io/jfokus2017.md

 - How the performance has improved from Java 8 to 9 when using the synchronized keyword
 - Multiple threads competing to access synchronized resource - "contested lock"
 - "Make sure you are measuring the right thing"
-- Used the [http://www.oracle.com/technetwork/articles/servers-storage-dev/studio-perf-tools-2293552.html](Oracle Developer Studio Performance Tools) for analyzing
+- Used the [Oracle Developer Studio Performance Tools](http://www.oracle.com/technetwork/articles/servers-storage-dev/studio-perf-tools-2293552.html) for analyzing
 - "just look at the assembly code, it's really easy"

 ## Wednesday